sutantyo/coding/algorithms/sliding-window.md

       // remove first character from previous subarray
       // from the count, and add the count for the last
       // character

-      // (remove mapping to 0, so the map comparison works) if (s_count[s[i-1]] == 1)
+      // we also need to remove mapping to zero so the
+      // map comparison works
+      if (s_count[s[i-1]] == 1)
           s_count.erase(s[i-1]);
       else